Grand Junction, Colorado: Radio

 The Grand Junction radio market includes all of Mesa County, Colorado.
 Six AM radio stations and more than 25 FM stations are licensed to broadcast from the city.

 Newspapers

-Grand Junction is serviced by one local newspaper, The Grand Junction Daily Sentinel.
+Grand Junction is serviced by one local newspaper, the Grand Junction Daily Sentinel.
 The Grand Junction area also receives newspaper influence from sources in the greater Denver front range area.

 Television

 Grand Junction has ABC, NBC, and CBS television station affiliates under the call signs of KJCT-TV (Channel 8), KKCO-TV (Channel 11), and KREX-TV (Channel 5), respectively.
 Also, Grand Junction has a Fox (Channel 4) affiliate station under the call sign of KFQX that receives news from the Denver FOX affiliate, KDVR (Channel 31) at 9 pm.
 KLML (Channel 20) broadcasts Cozi TV programming.
 KRMJ (Channel 18) is the local PBS affiliate, part of the statewide Rocky Mountain PBS network.

 Infrastructure

 Transportation

 Grand Junction Regional Airport (formerly Walker Field Airport) serves as the major airport in the area.
-The airport is located in north Grand Junction on Horizon Drive.
-As of 2011, two-way flights to Denver, Salt Lake City, Las Vegas, Dallas, Phoenix, Los Angeles, and Houston were available.
+It is the largest airport in western Colorado, and the third-largest in the state, behind Denver International Airport and the Colorado Springs Airport.
+As of 2025, the Grand Junction Regional Airport offers direct flights to Denver, Dallas–Fort Worth, Las Vegas, Los Angeles, Salt Lake City, Phoenix, San Francisco, and Santa Ana, as well as one-stop flights to Provo, Utah.
+In January 2025, the airport began offering one-stop direct flights to Hartford, Connecticut, with a stop in Las Vegas.